React Error Boundary Mistake

 Solution

-As in example above, you can use the ErrorBoundary and useErrorBoundary hook to handle the error in the event handler:
+For example, you can use the ErrorBoundary and the useErrorHandler hook to handle errors in the event handler:

 import { ErrorBoundary, useErrorHandler } from 'react-error-boundary';